TVPlayerSupport/IPTVPlayerSupport/index.md

 - IPTV Player, watch television on your iMac or MBP.
 - Just drag your favorite TV and Radio playlist to the window or open it.

+### About IPTV Player (Android for Phone)

+1. It uses the same M3U and TXT playlist format as IPTV Player (Mac OSX)
+2. Support load local and remote playlist.

+- How to load local playlist

+1. Copy your playlist to your SD card, install it in your phone.
+2. Open IPTV Player, read playlist from SD card.

+- How to load remote playlist

+1. Upload your playlist the a website, get its download url.
+2. Open IPTV Player in your device, enter your playlist download url, press download.

 ### About IPTV fast (IOS for iPhone and iPad)

 1. It uses the same M3U and TXT playlist format as IPTV Player (Mac OSX)